lorenzhs/lorenzhs.github.io/_posts/2014-04-10-glowing-bear.md

 $ python -m SimpleHTTPServer
 {% endhighlight %}

 We'd love to hear your feedback!
-To use Glowing Bear, simply head over to [https://glowing-bear.github.io/glowing-bear/](https://glowing-bear.github.io/glowing-bear/).
+To use Glowing Bear, simply head over to [http://www.glowing-bear.org](http://www.glowing-bear.org).
 Join us at [#glowing-bear](irc://chat.freenode.net/#glowing-bear) on freenode!
 Check out our [project page](https://github.com/glowing-bear/glowing-bear) on GitHub to report issues or simply have a look at the source.

-Update: We moved to a GitHub organisation, [glowing-bear](https://github.com/glowing-bear), and I updated the links in the text accordingly.
+Update: We moved to a GitHub organisation, [glowing-bear](https://github.com/glowing-bear) and our own domain, [http://www.glowing-bear.org](http://www.glowing-bear.org), so I updated the links in the text accordingly.